Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Preliminaries

 \myparagraph{Logic-To-Optimization.} While symbolic methods usually struggle dealing with \nta, numerical methods, albeit inexact, can handle transcendental functions efficiently.
 For this reason, an SMT solver can benefit from leveraging numerical techniques.
-In the Logic-To-Optimization approach~\cite{ATVApaper,xsat}, an \smtnta-formula $\phi$ in $m$ variables is translated into a real-valued non-negative function $\LtoO(\phi) \equiv H: \R^{m} \mapsto \R^{\ge 0}$ such that---up to a simple translation between Boolean and real values for Boolean variables---each model of $\phi$ is a zero of $H$ (but not vice-versa).
-When solving a satisfiability problem, one can try to first numerically minimize this function, and then use the obtained numerical (approximate) solution to prove, through exact symbolic methods, that the logical formula has indeed a model.
-For the precise definition of the operator $\LtoO$ see~\cite[Section 3]{ATVApaper}.
+In the Logic-To-Optimization approach~\cite{ATVApaper,xsat,SETTA}, an \smtnta-formula $\phi$ in $m$ variables is translated into a real-valued non-negative function $\LtoO(\phi) \equiv H: \R^{m} \mapsto \R^{\ge 0}$ such that---up to a simple translation between Boolean and real values for Boolean variables---each model of $\phi$ is a zero of $H$ (but not vice-versa).
+When solving a satisfiability problem, one can try to first minimize this function through numerical methods, then use the obtained numerical (approximate) solution to prove, through exact methods, that the logical formula has indeed a model.